remimikalsen/snapfile.me/README.md

 There are ample configuration opportunities whether you run through Docker or Docker Compose.
 Change --env variables and your local paths in the docker command or in docker-compose.yml to reflect your setup.

+- `HTTPS_ONLY`: Set to true to enable Strict-Transport-Security header (default: false)
 - `MAX_FILE_SIZE`: Maximum allowed file size for uploads (default: 500 MB).
 - `MAX_USES_QUOTA`: Maximum number of uploads allowed per IP address (default: 5).
 - `FILE_EXPIRY_MINUTES`: Time in minutes after which uploaded files expire (default: 1440 minutes or 24 hours).